 What weekly meetings are offered for 9th-12th graders?

-Grades 9-12 meet weekly for “Shoreline” on Sundays at 9:15 am at the Ridglea Theater.
+Grades 9-12 meet weekly for “Shoreline” on Sundays at 11:15 am in the Ridglea Room inside the Ridglea Theater.
 Grade and gender specific Small Groups meet in various homes at various times throughout the week.

 How do Small Groups work?

 There are several Small Groups for each grade that are broken down by gender and location.
 Groups remain with the same kids and leaders year after year.
 Groups typically meet during the school year and rotate meeting in the various homes of the students in the group.

 We encourage groups to meet on Wednesday nights, but meeting times can vary depending on the group.
 We encourage groups to meet mid-week, a few meet on Sunday afternoon or evening.

 How do Small Groups start?